2017-18 Public library funding

-The 2016-17 state government budget allocated over $41.5 million in recurrent funding for public libraries.
+The 2017-18 state government budget allocated $42.5 million in recurrent funding for public libraries.
 In addition, $22.4 million has been committed over four years to two library programs:

 The Living Libraries Infrastructure Program assists councils to meet the needs of their communities through the funding of public library infrastructure projects.

-This Premiers' Reading Challenge Book Fund provides funding to public libraries for the purchase of books and other materials to support children undertaking the annual Premiers' Reading Challenge.
+The Premiers' Reading Challenge Book Fund provides funding to public libraries for the purchase of books and other materials to support children and young people undertaking the annual Premiers' Reading Challenge.

 Independent review of public library funding